|

 REGISTRATION FOR THIS CLASS IS CLOSED.
 This class is already in session.

 In this course you will read and discuss three books.
 All sessions will be on Zoom.
-The first book will be The Life and Times of the Thunderbolt Kid by Bill Bryson.
-The book is available in print, large print, eBook, and audio formats.
+The first book will be The Extraordinary Life of Sam Hell by Robert Dugoni.
+The book is available in paperback print, large print, eBook, and audio formats.
 The remaining two books will be announced during the first session of the group.
 Nan Loggains has led book groups for the past 25 years.

 |